rizallk/judol-backlink-checker/README.md

 ## Features
 - Search by full domain/sub-domain or TLD/SLD
 - Add more gambling keywords for detection
-- Scrape up to 100+ websites
+- Scrape up to 100+ URLs
 - Save results to an Excel file

 ## Installation